 Here in Maine, our voting laws make it easy to make a difference with your voice and your vote.
 There is no cut-off date for registering in person at your town office or city hall.
 You can register to vote until Election Day, and even register on Election Day right at your polling place!

 Register as a Maine Democrat today.
-We are the party committed to expanding opportunity for all Americans, and we believe we can do that by giving everyone a fair shot and removing the barriers that hold people back.
+We are the party committed to expanding opportunity for all Maine people, and we believe we can do that by giving everyone a fair shot and removing the barriers that hold people back.

 Remember, we are working not just for one election.
 We are building a movement to make government at every level work for the people.